JingPG2014/JingPG2014.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Dr. Jing Peiguang, received his Ph.D. in Information and Communication Engineering, from Tianjin University.
-He is currently an associate professor at the School of Electronic and Information Engineering at Tianjin University.
+Dr. Jing received his Ph.D. in Information and Communication Engineering from Tianjin University.
+He is currently an associate professor at the School of Electrical and Information Engineering at Tianjin University.
-He and his group at Tianjin University have published more than 50 refereed journal and conference papers.
-Dr. LIU has been awarded 10 authorized Chinese patents, with another 5 Chinese patents pending.

 **Research interest:** Multimedia Analysis and Tensor Decomposition. *Interested in internship or collaboration?
-Contact me.*
+Contact me!*

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.